 Woodlice are not insects and are in fact crustaceans – more closely related to shrimps and crabs we find in the oceans.

-The term ‘taxonimic chauvanist’ is often used as a moniker for those individuals that overlook the smaller and less exciting groups in favour of larger and often hairier beasts.
+The term ‘taxonomic chauvinist is often used as a moniker for those individuals that overlook the smaller and less exciting groups in favour of larger and often hairier beasts.
 So with our worlds now slightly smaller than we are used to, I urge you all to not look outwards with a sense of melancholy and longing for wide-open spaces, why not look down, reconnect with that curious nature that inspired you as a child?

 Admire the small and unusual, don’t be a taxonomic chauvinist.
 Overturn a rock in your back garden, see what’s living in that hole in the wall.
-We are literally surrounded with life, no matter where you live or how small or enclosed your personal space is.
+We are literally surrounded by life, no matter where you live or how small or enclosed your personal space is.

 Given the current situation, I have decided to familiarise myself with a new space, a new local patch.
 A term often used by birders and other naturalists to describe their local park or woodland, a site that they visit throughout the season, to be more and more familiar with the flora and fauna specific to that area.
-I have now got a new patch, a lockdown patch which is perhaps more local and modest than one might imagine.
+I have now got a new patch, a lockdown patch that is perhaps more local and modest than one might imagine.
 It is a small square of unmown grass about 60cm x 60cm in size.
 A small patch of wilderness.
 Small it may be, but insignificant it is not.
-Within this small patch I have seen various planthoppers and leafhoppers appear - arguably my favourite group of insects, that have a number of strange quirks unique to the group4 - moving from the tiny blades of grass just like they were superhuman beings jumping from tree to tree in a microscopic jungle.
+Within this small patch I have seen various planthoppers and leafhoppers appear - arguably my favourite group of insects, that have a number of strange quirks unique to the group - moving from the tiny blades of grass just like they were superhuman beings jumping from tree to tree in a microscopic jungle.

 So yes, these times are strange and unusual and often scary, but they are not times where we forget about the natural world these are times where we can maybe take a look at it through a different perspective, a new lens.
 Look down, get close, and see what you can find.